huntwj/interview-vista/WELCOME.md

 - The goal is to make progress on this app and demonstrate how you work and think in a collaborative environment.

 In doing so I hope we can both get a feel for whether or not we could work together on bigger projects in the future.

+## Agenda

+- Introductions and Overview
+- Questions and Followup
+- "Coding"